 Alaska – It goes without saying that Mount McKinley requires much preparation.
 The climbing process is heavily regulated with a permit and fee required.
 The NPS is considering quotas.
 For more info: https://www.nps.gov/dena/planyourvisit/mountaineering.htm

 California – Entry into the “Whitney Zone” is heavily regulated.
 The quotas were reduced in 2001.
 If you want to camp on the mountain you need to enter a lottery in February stating your dates.
 You also need a permit if you simply want to day hike, and those permits are also in the February lottery.
 Hint: August weekends are most sought after, and permits are more likely for weekdays.
 For more info: https://www.fs.usda.gov/main/inyo/passes-permits/recreation

 Hawaii – Although Hawai’i is nearly a drive up there has been publicity about restricting access to the summit hill.
 Astronomers do not want you to driving there after dark.
 Limits have been imposed on commercial group size, and most car rental companies prohibit cars from driving on Saddle Road and the mountain.
 Native Hawaiians prefer visitors do not walk on the highpoint which they consider sacred, or at least give it the appropriate respect.

-Indiana – privately owned – Be careful about the kids and farm equipment.
+Indiana – privately owned – no restrictions